CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### Learning Spells

-Currently there multiple ways of learning spells that are implemented: learning a spell from an item (through a `use_action`), from spells that have the `learn_spells` field and from traits/mutations.
+There multiple ways to learn spells: learning a spell from an item (through a `use_action`), from spells that have the `learn_spells` field, and from traits/mutations.
 An example is shown below:

 ```json
   {